NavDhaliwal/get-to-it/README.md

 	3) Take another player's best card and give her your worst.
 	4) Ignore toll while passing a path.
 	5) Take the best from top 3 action cards
+	6) Kidnap and tie you down another person they are at the same location.

 ================================================================================================